 Translated into literal English it reads; "with a male you shall not lie the lyings of the woman 3."

-Now since Leviticus 20:13, like 18:22, is only directed at Israeli males and not women, a clear-cut and simple reading prohibiting all male homosexuality would read; "Weth-zakhar lo tishkav (with a male you shall not lie)," but instead we have mishkevey ishshah (lyings of the woman) put into the verse.
-English translators of the verse also place in "as with," making the verse, wrongly, read; "with a male you shall not lie as with a women."
-Translators inserted "as with" instead of "the lyings of a woman" because "lyings of a woman" was not a term they understood because it's found nowhere else in the Bible.
-Now it can be said that the translators were only trying to fill in the blanks by putting in "as with" so the reading of it flows better, but the author of Leviticus meant it to read as it reads.
-Besides, there are other places in the Bible where the two words 'as with' is used, it's just not used here.
+Now since Leviticus 20:13, like 18:22, is only directed at Israeli males and not women, a clear-cut and simple reading prohibiting all male homosexuality would read; "Weth-zakhar lo tishkav" (with a male you shall not lie), but instead we have mishkevey ishshah (lyings of the woman) put into the verse.
+English translators of the verse also place in "as with," making the verse, wrongly, read; "with a male you shall not lie as with a woman" Translators inserted "as with" instead of "the lyings of a woman" because "lyings of a woman" was not a term they understood clearly because it's found nowhere else in the Bible.
+Now it can be said that the translators were only trying to fill in the blanks by putting in "as with" so the reading of it flows, but the author of Leviticus meant it to read as it reads.
+Besides, there are other places in the Bible where the two words 'as with' are used, it's just not used here.

 Now if we figure out what the term "lyings of a woman" is getting at, it will shed light on the actions of the males being discussed that are prohibited.